ECR pricing: what to model (storage + transfer)

 Validation checklist

-- Validate transfer boundary: same region vs cross-region vs internet makes a huge difference.
+- Validate transfer boundary explicitly: same region vs cross-region vs internet vs private-subnet NAT changes ownership and attribution.

 Sources